mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-But then if you use this sort of title case (capital G for Group there):
+But if you then use title case such as `Group`:

 {% highlight ruby %}
 Group['mcp']
 {% endhighlight %}

-That's kind of a reference to your resource which means that you can refer to resources all over the place.
-So that means that what we could have done is said:
+You are actually creating a reference to your resource which can then be used in other definitions like so:

 {% highlight ruby %}
 user { 'mcp':